The Paid Leave Podcast

 Did you take time off for your first child?
 Were you able to take any time off?

-A little?
-When she was So I do.
+A little she was so I do.
 I'm an accountant.
 I do.
-I do taxes.
-And she was born right in the middle of the second filing season.
+I do taxes, and she was born right in the middle of the second filing season of.

 Nancy Barrow:

-that's what I said!
-You know, it's in like the last be. three weeks of the extension, the end of September, October.
-But I took a little time after that, like in November and and she's delightful.
+You know, it's in, like, the last three weeks of the extension, the end of September, October, but I took a little time after that, like in November and and she's delightful.

 Nancy Barrow: